 If your absence from the United States has been one year or longer, your green card is no longer valid for reentry.
-It’s likely that Customs and Border Protection (CBP) officers will not allow you to reenter the U.S. Or, the CBP officer could allow you to enter but also refer you to a judge for deportation proceedings.
+Customs and Border Protection (CBP) officers may not allow you to reenter the U.S. Or, the CBP officer could allow you to enter but also refer you to a judge for deportation proceedings.
 In fact, under certain circumstances travel abroad could jeopardize your permanent resident status even if your time away has been less than a year.
 A returning resident visa may be available to some permanent residents with extraordinary situations.

 There are a variety of scenarios that could leave you stranded abroad.
 Here are some potential solutions to your situation.

 Temporary Absence Less Than One Year (Lost Green Card)

 Permanent residents who lose a green card outside the United States can generally return.
 But the process will add additional time and expense to the trip.
 The permanent resident must file Form I-131A, Application for Travel Document (Courier Documentation), at the closest U.S. embassy or consulate.
 Form I-131A should only be filed if you are returning from overseas travel of: